 Encourages faculty recruitment and diversity by supporting faculty contracts and benefits.
 Maintains reporting consistency and integrity by managing faculty data.
-Contact Christina for: course evaluations, sabbaticals and leaves, faculty retirement, visitor and staffing requests, faculty contracts, faculty benefits and faculty research accounts.
+Contact Christina for: course evaluations, sabbaticals and leaves, faculty retirement, visitor requests, faculty contracts and faculty benefits.

 Oversees events, major committees, and office management for the dean of faculty.
 Point person for review and allocations processes to ensure timely and comprehensive submissions.
 Contact Lauren for: Advisory Committee and procedures for reappointment, tenure, and promotion; Academic Priorities Committee and allocations requests; department external reviews; dean of faculty events; annual reporting; academic departments; faculty searches and Jobs@MHC website; department chairs and academic department coordinators.